1958: Michaelis

 - What helps me feel proud of my cultural background?

-- How does television or media influence how I see myself and others?
+- How does media influence how I see myself and others?

 Australian Curriculum Links